$G_2$-instantons over asymptotically cylindrical manifolds: instantons and Kovalev's tubular construction

 \begin{enumerate} \item $\Lambda _{\pm }^{2}$ is an irreducible representation of $G_{2}$;

 \item $\Lambda _{\pm }^{2}$ is the $_{-1}^{+2}-$eigenspace of the $ G_{2}-$equivariant linear map

 \end{enumerate} \end{claim}

 By analogy with the $4-$dimensional case, we will call $\Lambda _{+}^{2}$ (resp. $\Lambda _{-}^{2}$) the space of \emph{self-dual }or \emph{SD} (resp. \emph{anti-self-dual} or \emph{ASD}) forms.
-Still in the light of \emph{Claim \ref{+2 -1 eigenspaces}}, let us establish a convenient characterisation of the `positive' projection in $\left( \ref {split}\right) $.
-The dual $4-$form to the $G_{2}-$structure $ \left( \ref{form phi}\right) $ in our convention is
+Still in the light of \emph{Claim \ref{+2 -1 eigenspaces}}, there is a convenient characterisation of the `positive' projection in $\left( \ref {split}\right) $.
+The $4-$form dual to the $G_{2}-$structure $ \left( \ref{form phi}\right) $ in our convention is

 and we consider the $G_{2}-$equivariant map (between representations of $G_2$):